I recently launched some pretty substantial changes to the setup of my own membership site right here at the Blog Marketing Academy.

 At that time, I was still running two separate Wordpress sites.
 The public blog was using Thrive Theme Builder while the membership ran on BuddyBoss.

-All these changes were part of a big project I did when the pandemic lockdowns were happening. 🙂 I literally re-engineered my whole tech stack and got rid of pretty much every bit of custom software in order to move to more capable solutions that were well-supported.
+All these changes was part of a big project I did when the pandemic lockdowns were happening. 🙂 I literally re-engineered my whole tech stack and got rid of pretty much every bit of custom software in order to move to more capable solutions that were well-supported.

 Oh, and eventually, I officially turned off MemberMouse.
 I was down to a handful of paying members with it and I simply reached out and made arrangements individually with them and cancelled a few.
 I wanted to get rid of MemberMouse so freakin’ bad! 🙂 And, I did.
 Good riddance.

-I still look at the MemberMouse updates and they're still barely ever updating it.
+I still look at the MemberMouse updates and they’re still barely ever updating it.
 They spend time doing a podcast and updating their website, but seemingly no work on the plug-in.
-I don't know their internal situation and I don't care.
-It doesn't work for me.
-It was once one of the best solutions on the market, but it has frozen in time (in terms of development) and I no longer recommend it.
+I don’t know their internal situation and I don’t care.
+It doesn’t work for me.

 New Tech Stack.
 New Complications.